-- as short and straight as possible, use six inch diameter, 24 gauge black pipe that is clean and in new condition. - secured at every joint and collar with 3 sheet metal screws. - installed with the crimped or male ends pointing down.
-This will carry any liquid creosote or condensation back into the stove. - The chimney connector shall not pass through an attic, roof space, closet or similar concealed space, floor, or ceiling.
-Where passage through a wall, or partition of combustible material is desired, the installation shall conform to CAN/CSA-B365, Installation Code for Solid-Fuel-Burning Appliances and Equipment.
+- \ secured at every joint and collar with 3 sheet metal screws - \ installed with the crimped or male ends pointing down.
+This will carry any liquid creosote or condensation back into the stove - \ The chimney connector should not pass through attic or roof space, closet or similar concealed space, floor, ceiling, wall, or partition of combustible material.
+Floor protection is required under horizontal chimney connector and 2" beyond each side.